reversinglabs/reversinglabs-sdk-py3/README.md

     else:
         raise
 ```
-Same approach can also be used for A1000 and TitaniumScale.
+Same approach can also be used for Spectra Analyze and Spectra Detect.